Reasons Why HR Tech Implementations Fail

 Viewing Change as a One-Time Solution

-Many organisations tend to forget that change is a journey, marred with changes along the way.
+Many organizations tend to forget that change is a journey, marred with changes along the way.
 You don't just acquire HR software or technology and abandon it at the pilot stage of implementation.
 Rolling out the technology is only the beginning of the journey.
 It will help if you stay open-minded to the needs that may arise in the process of implementing change.

 Choosing Unsuited Solutions